nosqlbench/nosqlbench/README.md

 2. Reduce testing time of complex scenarios with many variables.
 This is achieved by controlling tests from an [open javascript sandbox](http://docs.nosqlbench.io/user-guide/scripting/).
 This makes more sophisticated scenarios possible when needed.
 3. Minimize the amount of effort required to get empirical results from a test cycle.
 For this, [metrics reporting](http://docs.nosqlbench.io/user-guide/metrics/) is baked in.

-In short, Engine Block wishes to be a programmable power tool for performance testing.
+In short, NoSQLBench wishes to be a programmable power tool for performance testing.
 However, it is somewhat generic.
 It doesn't know directly about a particular type of system, or protocol.
 It simply provides a suitable machine harness in which to put your drivers and testing logic.
 If you know how to build